khw12/brainAndStuff/README.md

 - The firings scatter graph of excitory and inhibitory neuron layer
 - The mean firing rate of the 8 modules of excitory neurons
 - The multiinfo graph

+## Remark ##
+### Parallelisation
+Simulation of the modular networks was wrapped so parallelisation can be easily achieved using `multiprocessing` with the help of `itertools`.
+In both `Q1.py` and `Q2.py`, we have added `try` and `except` statements to proceed with the simulation with 1 core only should any exception occur (eg. failed to import multiprocessing module).